 Given time constraints, this study was not able to explore the combined benefits of initiatives.
 However, further study of the interactions among initiatives and strategies would be very valuable.
-Some initiatives are very complementary to each other, while some, if combined, would have overlapping effects such that the results will not equal the sum of the individual initiatives.
+Some initiatives are very complementary to each other, while some if combined will have overlapping effects such that the results will not equal the sum of the individual initiatives.